alphagov/government-service-design-manual/service-manual/communications/getting-a-blog.md

 ---
 layout: standard
-title: Writing blog posts
+title: Getting a blog
-subtitle: Services so good that people prefer to use them
+subtitle: Applying for a blog hosted on GOV.UK
 audience:
   primary: service-manager
   secondary: